michaelnisi/manger/README.md

 ### opts(db(), mode(), log())

 Bag of options, where only `db` is required.
-Remember that a LevelDB database cannot be opened by parallel Node processes.
+Remember that a LevelDB database cannot be opened by multiple Node processes at once.

 ### entries(opts())